MIM-104 Patriot: Success rate vs. accuracy

 The Saudi Government also censored any reporting of Scud damage by the Saudi press.
 The Israeli Government did not institute the same type of censorship.
-Patriot's success rate in Israel was examined by the IDF (Israel Defense Forces) who did not have a political reason to play up Patriot's success rate.
+Patriot's success rate in Israel was examined by the Israel Defense Forces (IDF) who did not have a political reason to play up Patriot's success rate.
 The IDF counted any Scud that exploded on the ground, regardless of whether or not it was diverted, as a failure for the Patriot.
 Meanwhile, the U.S. Army, which had many reasons to support a high success rate for Patriot, examined the performance of Patriot in Saudi Arabia.

 Both testimonies state that part of the problems stem from its original design as an anti-aircraft system.
 Patriot was designed with proximity fused warheads, which are designed to explode immediately prior to hitting a target spraying shrapnel out in a fan in front of the missile, either destroying or disabling the target.
 These missiles were fired at the target's center of mass.
 With aircraft this was fine, but considering the much higher speeds of tactical ballistic missiles, as well as the location of the warhead, usually in the nose, Patriot most often hit closer to the tail of the Scud due to the delay present in the proximity fused warhead, thus not destroying the missile's warhead and allowing it to fall to earth.

 In response to the testimonies and other evidence, the staff of the House Government Operations Subcommittee on Legislation and National Security reported, "The Patriot missile system was not the spectacular success in the Persian Gulf War that the American public was led to believe.
 There is little evidence to prove that the Patriot hit more than a few Scud missiles launched by Iraq during the Gulf War, and there are some doubts about even these engagements.
 The public and the United States Congress were misled by definitive statements of success issued by administration and Raytheon representatives during and after the war."

-A Canadian Fifth Estate documentary, The Best Defence,in February 2003 quoted the former Israeli Defense Minister as saying the Israeli government was so dissatisfied with the performance of the missile defense, that they were preparing their own military retaliation on Iraq regardless of U.S. objections.
-That response was canceled only with the ceasefire with Iraq.